russelljjarvis/teiili/docs/scripts/Building Blocks.rst

 Getting Tags
 --------------------
-Specific groups can filtered through specific tags:
+Specific groups can filtered using tags:

 .. code-block:: python

   test1DWTA.get_groups({'group_type': 'SpikeGenerator'})

-All tags of a group can be obtained:
+All tags of a group can be obtained by:

 .. code-block:: python